Miscellaneous protective masks until 1900 – and how they are intertwined.

 Miners, gilders, healers by inunction, chemists, potters, glass-makers, painters, sulphur-workers, blacksmiths, plasterers and lime-workers, apothecaries, cleaners of cesspits, fullers, oilmen, cheese-makers, lutestring-makers, tobacco-workers, corpseworkers, midwives, nurses, vintners and brewers, starch-makers, corn-sifters and measurers, stonecutters, laundresses, hemp-, flax-, and silk-workers, bathmen, salt-workers, workers who stand, sedentary workers, runners, horsemen, porters, athletes, workers on minute objects, voice-trainers and singers, farmers, fishermen, soldiers, the learned, printers, writers and notaries, confectioners, weavers, coppersmiths, carpenters, razor- and lancet-grinders, brick-makers, well-diggers, sailors and rowers, hunters, and soap-makers: they all suffered from diseases that could be linked to their work.

 The classification is drawn by Bernardino Ramazzini (1633-1714), often referred to as the Father of occupational medicine.
-Not only was he early to write about the relation between diseases and professions, he also suggested means of prevention such as gloves and masks.
-The latter could be especially useful in circumstances where workers were exposed to toxic vapors and dust.
-One material that was particularly dangerous, was lead white, used for pigment in great quantities by painters and potters, let alone the factories where it was made.
+He was not only one of the first to write about the connection between diseases and occupations, but he also proposed preventive measures such as gloves and masks.
+The latter were especially useful in environments where workers were exposed to toxic vapors and dust.
+One particularly hazardous substance was lead white—a pigment widely used by painters and potters, and produced in large quantities in factories.

-Mercury vapors and -dust formed another danger to which workers in a diversity of industries were exposed.
-Fire-gilders, mirror-makers and hat-makers could all suffer from severe symptoms, such as loss of coordination, memory loss and mental disturbances – hence the expression ‘mad as a hatter’.
-Richard Bridgen patented a mask for gilders that consisted of a ‘leather mask or hood, which is fitted to the mouth and nose of the operator, and communicates with a pipe which turns backwards over his head, so that he breathes the air from behind him, which is not supposed to be contaminated by the noxious fumes of the mercury. (…) A flexible tube of oiled silk may be tied to the end of the tube, and conveyed to the nearest window, so as to give the workman the pure atmospheric air…’
+Mercury vapors and dust posed another serious hazard to workers across a range of industries.
+Fire-gilders, mirror-makers, and hat-makers were particularly vulnerable, often suffering severe symptoms such as loss of coordination, memory impairment, and mental disturbances—hence the expression “mad as a hatter.”
+In response to these dangers, Richard Bridgen patented a “leather mask or hood, which is fitted to the mouth and nose of the operator, and communicates with a pipe which turns backwards over his head, so that he breathes the air from behind him, which is not supposed to be contaminated by the noxious fumes of the mercury. (…) A flexible tube of oiled silk may be tied to the end of the tube, and conveyed to the nearest window, so as to give the workman the pure atmospheric air…”

 Masks for everyday use

-In Victorian times, the air in London wasn’t so different from what miners and firemen had to cope with in the most perilous situations.
-Okay, that was a little exaggerated.
-But when Julius Jeffreys, a surgeon who had been living in India in the previous years, returned to England, he was welcomed by an ongoing rumpus of raucous coughing.
-A startling number of people, including his sister-in-law, suffered greatly from pulmonary diseases, which were the main cause of death in England.
+In Victorian times, the air in London was not so different from what miners and firemen faced in the most perilous environments.
+Well, that might be a slight exaggeration.
+Nevertheless, when Julius Jeffreys—a surgeon who had recently returned from India—arrived in England, he was greeted by a chorus of raucous coughing.
+A startling number of people, including his own sister-in-law, suffered from pulmonary diseases, which were among the leading causes of death in England at the time.
 After Jeffreys concluded that the British climate was responsible for these afflictions, he invented a protective device that people could wear when going out or even 24/7 at home, and named it the ‘Respirator’.
 It consisted of a leather mouth-mask with a grid of fine metal wires that was supposed to ‘abstract the heat from the breath during the act of expiration (…) and give off or transfer such heat to the incoming air which is drawn in during the act of inspiration, and thus to warm the air, and render it unirritating to the bronchial and other pulmonary surfaces, by which means the person using such apparatus will constantly breath warm air.’

 Although it was not a filter in the first place, in London, where the smog could be thick as pea soup, the Respirator offered this as a beneficial side-effect, in Jeffreys’ words: